Healthdirect Free Australian health advice you can count on.

 Breast cancer is a harmful growth that starts in the glandular tissue of your breast.

-What are the benefits of surgery?
+What are the benefits?

-Some lymph nodes in the armpit may appear normal but contain cancer cells.
+Some lymph nodes in your armpit may appear normal but contain cancer cells.
 Removing all of the lymph nodes in the armpit gives the best chance of clearing the cancer cells from this area.

 The lymph nodes that your surgeon removes will be examined under a microscope to help decide on any further treatment.